 - Ongoing Support.
 The Telegraph Track does not stop upon graduation from the Hack Reactor bootcamp.
 Alums become privy to exclusive events and mixers with industry professionals.
-Here, they get the chance to network themselves to Galvanize’s partner companies.
+Here, they get the chance to network with Galvanize’s partner companies.
 The Telegraph Track also operates under a “pay-it-forward” philosophy.
 This means that graduates become advocates for diversity and inclusion in the industry.
 Their activities vary from engaging in mentorship opportunities to contributing a guest spot to Galvanize’s newsletter.

 The Galvanize scholarship is awarded to admitted students of the data science immersive (one student for each cohort) and the software engineering immersive (two students for every full-time or part-time cohort).
-These total to 18 scholarships awarded all-year-round by The Galvanize Foundation, a 501(c)(3).
+These total to 18 scholarships awarded all year round by The Galvanize Foundation, a 501(c)(3).

 The eligibility requirements for the scholarship are as follows.
 Applicants must be US citizens and permanent residents.
 Of course, they must be accepted to one of the Galvanize Immersives.
 Chosen recipients win the opportunity of attending their chosen program for free.